 The virus can survive on hard surfaces for up 12 hours making it very difficult to control especially in confined areas such as cruise ships, hotels, aeroplanes, coaches and trains.
 People are most contagious at the first onset of symptoms up until three days after symptoms have passed.
 The virus can be shed in stools for a further two weeks after recovery.

-This page covers the Top Ten Tips for protecting yourself from norovirus, especially when on holiday.
+My expertise and experience is shared here with the Top Ten Tips for protecting yourself from norovirus, especially when on holiday.
 You will also find a brief overview of the virus.
 Detailed information about norovirus, controlling a norovirus outbreak and decontamination of infected areas can be found on Noro Virus Information and Advice.

 It's all about the surfaces